 - With joint tenancy, spouses lose the benefit to fully use the federal estate tax exemption.

-- In Arizona and New Mexico as well as other community property states, joint tenancy may expose assets to capital gains taxes that could have been avoided.
+- In Arizona as well as other community property states, joint tenancy may expose assets to capital gains taxes that could have been avoided.

 - When the joint tenants aren’t husband and wife, gift taxes and/or gift tax returns may be due.